1

 Essential Duties and Responsibilities of this Ministerial Position:

 • Recognize and support the unique Catholic Mission of the School by speaking, acting, and instructing consistent with the teachings of the Roman Catholic Church.
-The teacher may not espouse, in word or deed, any doctrine inconsistent with the teachings of the Roman Catholic Church.
+The interventionist may not espouse, in word or deed, any doctrine inconsistent with the teachings of the Roman Catholic Church.

 • Give evidence of living Gospel values by being an active member of a faith community and being open to the importance of a personal faith journey; strive to model the teaching of Jesus by attitude and example.

-• Help build the School's faith community by a demonstrated willingness to participate in, and help plan, School religious and service activities.
+• Help build the school's faith community by a demonstrated willingness to participate in, and help plan school religious and service activities.

-• At all times demonstrate professional responsibility in enforcing School policies and regulations.
+• At all times demonstrate professional responsibility in all tasks assigned, display sound judgment in dress and general behavior.

-Required Activities: Walking; sitting; standing; stooping; reaching; talking; handling; hearing; carrying; and keyboarding.
+Required Activities: Walking; sitting; standing; stooping; reaching; talking; handling, hearing; carrying; and keyboarding.

 Basic Qualifications:

-• A working knowledge of and a strong commitment to the mission of fostering lay leadership in the Roman Catholic Church.
+• A working knowledge of and a strong commitment to the mission of fostering lay leadership in the Catholic Church.
 If a baptized Catholic, must be a practicing Roman Catholic in full communion with the Church.

 • Excellent human relations and interpersonal skills; must be a self-starter and be well-organized; must be a team player.